apache/cordova-docs/www/_posts/TBD-cordova-plugin-camera-8.0.0.md

 <!-- For iOS, this might not be completely accurate, but for the sake of making
 the blog brief/simple, I'm omitting this fact -->
-When sourcing content from the user's gallery, the returned URI has a temporarily read permission provided by the OS which expires once the application exits.
+When sourcing content from the user's gallery, the returned URI has a temporarily read permission provided by the OS which expires typically once the application exits.

 This means that the URI returned by `getPicture` should not be stored.
 The application should decide what to do with it depending on their needs and